 Cayo Santa Maria

 Thatch umbrellas hover over white sand extending to azure waters, where scores of tropical fish swim.
 Palm trees sway gently in warm breezes.
 Only in the past fifteen years has this small and lovely island even seen a hotel.
 (Not only is the land unspoiled, but also, these new hotels are magnificent.)
 Cayo Santa Maria, linked to the mainland by a long causeway, defines “paradise.”

-From the top of Holguín’s 16-foot-tall Loma de la Cruz, visitors can gaze down at the community’s many charming parks and galleries, its baseball field, brewery, and small-town amusements.
-Columbus is believed to have landed here in 1492 and declared it “the most beautiful land eyes have ever seen."
-“The city of parks” has maintained its unspoiled beauty.
+From the top of Holguín’s 16-foot-tall Loma de la Cruz, visitors can gaze down at the community’s many charming parks and galleries, its baseball field, brewery and small-town amusements.
+Columbus is believed to have landed here in 1492, and declared it, “the most beautiful land eyes have ever seen."
 Playa Esmeralda enchants travelers with gentle waves and the bright green water that gives the beach its name.

 Dunes rise above beautiful beaches surrounding Bahia de Miel (the “Bay of Honey”).
 The aroma of chocolate wafts through quiet streets of pastel-colored houses.
 You’re in Cuba’s oldest city.
 Baracoa’s beauty and quirky charm enchant visitors, but it is the ancient town’s flavor that captivates.
 Stop in at Casa de Chocolate for locally produced hot or cold chocolate, or buy a cucuruchu (candied coconut with other fruits and honey or sugar, wrapped in a palm leaf) from any of numerous vendors.
 Halfway up the nearby El Yunque peak, you can even find a fruit farmer who makes his wares available at a bargain.
 Baracoa may not be the most-traveled destination, but it is one of the most delicious.